-Graduating with a BA in Psychology from Spelman College in Atlanta, and after working in different capacities as a mental health provider, Kelle traveled to Seattle in 2003 to earn her Master of Divinity from Seattle University School of Theology and Ministry.
+Graduating with a Bachelor of Arts in Psychology from Spelman College in Atlanta, and after working in different capacities as a mental health provider, Kelle traveled to Seattle in 2003 to earn her Master of Divinity from Seattle University School of Theology and Ministry.
 She also received a post-Master’s degree and is completing her Doctorate of Ministry from San Francisco Theological Seminary.
 Her dissertation is entitled: Moving from the Gate to the Porch: Solidarity as a Hallmark of Discipleship.

 She returned to Seattle as Pastor for Mary’s Place, where she facilitated weekly empowerment and spirituality groups, led powerful and dynamic worship and worked as community liaison to other faith organizations.
-Focusing on teaching tangible strategies to dismantle systemic antiracist and anti-oppressive structures, Kelle also launched her Reconciling Acts Consulting service.
-She offers ways to consider and reflect on privilege, bias, prejudice and bigotry and provides individual spiritual and leadership coaching.
+Kelle also facilitates conversation on dismantling oppression.
+She offers ways to consider and reflect on privilege, bias, prejudice and bigotry, and provides individual spiritual and leadership coaching.

 Kelle arrived at Plymouth in August of 2015, and found a church full of many faithful and welcoming people.
 She has since discovered that this church is poised to be a progressive voice of inclusion to all people, a place that will welcome church “refugees” looking for healing, and a chalice where all sacred music is seen for its beauty.

 She brings a wellspring of vision and innovative ideas.
 As to vision, Kelle shares the following, “I intend to lead Plymouth with humility and grace, and promote ways to have the courageous conversations needed to journey together as God’s people.
 I see Plymouth, in the spirit of the Sankofa, looking back to honor the traditions and heritage of a church that is a pillar of Seattle, while flying forward with the gifts of those we honor, knowing that we the living are charged to imagine how we will be agents of change and compassion in the future.